sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/XML Vulnerabilities.md

 ## XML Bomb (Billion Laughs Attack)
 ---
-- XML encodes entities he expand to exponential sizes, consuming memory on the host, and potentially crashing it
+- XML encodes entities he expand to exponential sizes, consuming memory on the host, and potentially crashing it ^fd20be
 - Form of #DDoS

 ## XML External Entity (XXE)

 ### About
 ---
-- An attack that embeds a request for a local resource
+- An XML attack that embeds a request for a local resource ^a3ddab
 - Similar to File Inclusion
 - Attempts to access "file:///etc/shadow" are a giveaway to this type of attack
-- To prevent have proper input validation
+- To prevent have proper [[SDLC Principles#Never Trust User Input|Input Validation]]

 ### XML External Entity (XXE) Example
+---
 ```XML
 <?xml version="1.0" encoding="ISO-8859-1"?>
 	<!DOCTYPE foo [